clhenrick/am-i-rent-stabilized/README.md

 1. New `locale` JSON files for each corresponding HTML page
 2. Updating the constants `LANG` and `IN_LANG` in `app/src/constants/locales.js`
 3. Updating the UI to display the new language option.
 The corresponding UI files are:
     - The Handlebars `language_toggle` partial
     - The Components `languageToggle.js` and `languageToggleButton.js` in `app/src/components`.

-If many lanugages are to be supported in the future, then a dropdown / select menu may be more appropriate than individual language toggle buttons.
+If many languages are to be supported in the future, then a dropdown / select menu may be more appropriate than individual language toggle buttons.

 Note that currently "right to left" languages are not supported in the UI.